Sajda Ahmed

 Sajda Ahmed (Bengali: সাজদা আহমেদ) is an Indian politician and a social worker.
 She is the wife of late MP Sultan Ahmed.
 She was elected to Lok Sabha by poll from Uluberia parliamentary constituency of West Bengal by margin of over 4.74 lakh votes and become member of Sixteenth Lok Sabha.
 She is elected in 2nd Term in 2019 to the 17th Lok Sabha.

+2026 MPs Rebellion

+Following the 2026 Assembly Elections, 20 out of the 28 Members of Parliament from Trinamool Congress decided to leave Mamata Banerjee and the Trinamool Congress.
+They formed a new group and decided to merge with a relatively little known National Party, the Nationalist Citizen Party of India and presented a representation in this regards to Lok Sabha Speaker Om Birla on 14 June 2026.

+After this major split in the Trinamool Congress, only 8 Lok Sabha MPs remained loyal to Mamata Banerjee.
+The loyalist MPs included Abhishek Banerjee, Mahua Moitra, Sougata Roy, Kalyan Banerjee, Kirti Azad, Pratima Mondal and Sajda Ahmed.